Bounce flash for portraits of a bride

 Something else to note – in bouncing the flash like this, above and to the side of me, there are no flash hot-spots in the wood.
 The light from the flash is now a large diffused light source.
 Soft and directional – just like we want the bounced flash to be.

-In line with my recent observations that it is more interesting to use a diverse way of lighting our subjects, here is a portrait of Christine lit by hand-held video light.
+In line with my recent observations that it is more interesting to use a diverse way of lighting our subjects, here is a portrait of Christine lit by hand-held LED video light (affiliate).

 - camera settings: 1/80 @ f2.8 @ 800 ISO